Test their keyboard skills with fun typing games (most of them are free!)

 If you can get past the pop-up ads, this "Space Invaders"-style typing lesson is super fun!
 To play: Type the words shown beneath each alien invader to blast them out of the sky before they reach the ground.
 There are 40 variations of the game, each of which emphasizes a different skill on the keyboard.
 Typists won't just learn their letters, they'll also have to practice typing punctuation marks, capital letters, and numbers.
 Bilingual?
 There are also Spanish, German, and French ways to play the game.

 You have to watch an ad before you can start the game, but if you've got kids who enjoy race car games, this will be their go-to typing training.
 To play, maneuver your car around other cars as fast as you can by typing the words that appear in whichever lane you want to take.
 It's a lot to think about in very little time so brand new typists may want to steer themselves elsewhere.

 Note: This game is made for typists who already know their way around a keyboard.

 This BBC-sponsored typing program starts at the beginning by showing kids basic hand positions for typing and which fingers to use for which keys.
 It then lets them build on their skills slowly with the help of singing cartoon animals who act as personal coaches.
 At the end of each level, typists can print out a special certificate of accomplishment to reward their hard work.

 The alien Alpha Munchies want to eat your food!
 The only way to stop them?
 Type, type, type!
 Kids will love blasting the bad guys out of the sky by punching letters on the keyboard.
 The simple game, which pays homage to '80s-themed arcade games, lets kids practice specific sections of the keyboard before finally using the whole keyboard as their typing progresses.

-The 10 Best Educational Apps for Kids
+Related: The Very Best Online Games for Kids